oshiomah1/oshiomah1.github.io/_posts/2021-1-29-Week_2_walkthrough.md

 This is a very important skill, and one that will come up many times throughout the semester.
 Historically, it's been a bit tricky, so I want to devote some time to it.

 You have two options.
-The easiest of these by far if you're on Mac or Windows is to use <a href="https://cyberduck.io/">Cyberduck</a>:
+The easiest of these by far if you're on Mac or Windows is to use [Cyberduck](https://cyberduck.io/):

- - Download using a GUI program like <a href="https://winscp.net/eng/download.php">WinSCP</a> for Windows, <a href="https://cyberduck.io/">Cyberduck</a> for Windows or Mac OSX, or Filezilla, I guess, if you're using Linux.
-(Instructions on how to use Filezilla for this purpose are <a href="https://stackoverflow.com/questions/299412/is-there-any-winscp-equivalent-for-linux">here</a> although I really recommend you just use SCP if you're on linux.)
+ - Download using a GUI program like [WinSCP](https://winscp.net/eng/download.php) for Windows, [Cyberduck](https://cyberduck.io/) for Windows or Mac OSX, or Filezilla, I guess, if you're using Linux.
+(Instructions on how to use Filezilla for this purpose are [here](https://stackoverflow.com/questions/299412/is-there-any-winscp-equivalent-for-linux) although I really recommend you just use SCP if you're on linux.)

  GUI-based SCP applications are pretty straightforward.
 If you have questions about them ask me in class or on slack.